bungle/lua-resty-session/README.md

 `session.expires` holds the expiration time of the session (expiration time will be generated when `session:save` method is called).

+#### number session.usebefore

+`session.usebefore` holds the expiration time based on session usgae (expiration time will be generated when the session is saved or started).
+This expiry time is only stored client-side in the cookie.
+Note that just opening a session will not update the cookie!
+To mark the session as used you must call `session:start`.
+(You can also use `session:save` but that will also write session data to the storage, whereas just calling `start` reads the session data and updates the `usebefore` value in the client-side cookie without writing to the storage, it will just be setting a new cookie)

 #### string session.secret

 `session.secret` holds the secret that is used in keyed HMAC generation.